-F Α N B 0 Y S for and nor but or yet SO
+F Α Ν B 0 Y S

+for and nor but or yet so

+ior and nor DUT or yet so

 An easy way to remember the six most frequently used conjunctions is to think of the word FANBOYS.
 Each of the letters in this odd word is the first letter of a conjunction.
 When using a conjunction to join two sentences, use a comma before the conjunction.